craigbarnes/lua-gumbo/README.md

 Output
 ------

-**NOTE:** I am currently in the process of implementing the [DOM4] core API and hope to eventually replace most of the documentation below with a link to the [MDN DOM documentation].
+**NOTE:** I am currently in the process of implementing the [DOM] level 4 core API and hope to eventually replace most of the documentation below with a link to the [MDN DOM documentation].
 Current progress can be followed in [issue #4].

 ### Document